conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 categories: [Project, NLP]
 ---

-For my capstone project to close out my time at GA, I decided to take on one of the most pressing questions being asked right now, What's Up With Kanye?
+Kanye West has been one of the most controversal public figures over the last decade and recently has been scrutinized about his views on politics and Trump.
+This has led to many viewing his actions as something easy to scoff at or dismiss as being crazy.

+However, on his latest album __ye__, he declares on the cover _“I hate being Bi-Polar, its awesome”_ and writes about bipolar disorder being his superpower on the track _Yikes_.
+The reality is bipolar disorder affects 6.86 million U.S. adults annually and is a problem needing to be addressed.
+Commonly underdiagnoised or those that suffer with this condition avoiding treatment due to stigma surrounding being bipolar,

-As a public figure with his mental state under constant scrutinity, what can we learn about how he has changed over time by what is reflected in the songs he sings?
+what can we learn about how Kanye's behavior and mental state has changed over time and can this be used to build models that can help predict bipolar episodes?